 Volunteering to Save Lives

 “When I returned home, I offered to volunteer at any hospital in the state posting on social media.
 A hospital in Kangra called me to visit since they were unable to find a doctor ready to handle Covid patients.
 In that facility, I dedicated myself to treating thousands of people.
 There were no beds available, oxygen availability was short, doctors were not ready to see covid patients.
 Hospitals were there but with no or very few staff members.
 I began working in their Covid ICU.
 Prior to that, death rates were extremely high.
 It was the longest-serving ICU in any Himachal Pradesh private hospital.
 It was only when the last patient was discharged that we were able to close it.
 Every day, I used to travel from Palampur to Kangra, and served there for 5-6 months”.
-He continued to provide super-specialist services in the remote and hilly areas of Himachal Pradesh travelling to different areas of the hilly state.
+He continued to provide super-specialist services in the remote and hilly areas of Himachal Pradesh traveling to different areas of the hilly state.

 “I’ve been caring for covid patients since I learned how to.
 I conducted a lot of CMEs educating doctors on how to treat covid.
-Since doctors from all specialities were required to treat covid patients during the pandemic, I wanted to share my learnings to train these doctors.”
+Since doctors from all specialties were required to treat covid patients during the pandemic, I wanted to share my learnings to train these doctors.”

 “When I saw young people die in front of me, I was inspired by the fact that there are few doctors and a large population to serve.
 My reason for doing so was entirely humanitarian.
 In the same way that warriors must take the bullet in the battlefield, I believe doctors must take the bullet in this struggle against covid 19.”